How do I pay duty and taxes online?

 How do I pay online?

-Once the transaction is complete, you'll receive an email confirmation with a number and barcode.
-This is your proof of payment in case the Canada Post delivery agent or postal clerk requests it.
+Once the transaction is complete, you'll get an email confirmation with a number and barcode.
+This is your proof of payment in case the Canada Post delivery agent or postal clerk asks for it.

 What packages are eligible?